iam-harshsoni/my-devops-blogs/cm4mqwioc000409jsdcrpfe8b.md

 ---

-## **Task: Building and Sharing a Simple Python Web App with Docker**
+## **Task: Building and Sharing a Simple Python App with Docker**

-Follow these steps to create, run, and share a Docker container for a Python web app:
+Follow these steps to create, run, and share a Docker container for a Python app:

-### Step 1: Create a Dockerfile for a simple web application
+### Step 1: Create a Dockerfile for a simple application

 * This is the simple python ‘Hello world’ application for which we are going to create Dockerfile